Scoliosis & Genetics

 The general consensus among experts is that instead of being genetic, scoliosis is ‘familial.’
 This means that the chance of developing scoliosis can increase if someone in the family possesses scoliosis.

 Scoliosis is usually considered a mysterious or complex condition as a result of many factors, and etiology is one of them.
 Although scoliosis tends to run in families, it is important to remember that families share many things apart from their genes.
-They share lifestyle, spaces, diet, posture, response to stress, and socioeconomic factors amongst others.
+They share lifestyle, spaces, diet, posture, response to stress, and socioeconomic factors among others.

 Twin studies reveal that one identical twin can develop scoliosis while the other does not — despite sharing the same genes.
 In cases where both twins develop scoliosis, one can display a particular curvature, while the other possesses a different type and severity of the curvature.

-A clear answer as to scoliosis being caused by genetic does not exist.
+A clear answer as to scoliosis being caused by genetics does not exist.
 One study involving identical twins revealed that both hereditary and environmental factors could play critical roles in the condition, but the facts do not conclude this fact yet.
 In other words, a person could carry the gene (that’s if it exists) but may never develop scoliosis.
 Also, a person without the gene may develop scoliosis as a result of other factors.

 This makes scoliosis and genetics a controversial topic.
 However, if we consider how long this condition has been around, how prevalent it is, and the level of research conducted, it’s surprising that a specific scoliosis gene (if it exists) has not been identified.

 It is natural for parents and caregivers of loved ones that have been diagnosed with idiopathic scoliosis to seek causes.
-However, at the present time, the facts have not be found to confirm a definitive finding.
+However, at the present time, the facts have not been found to confirm a definitive finding.
 The facts conclude that we don’t have a full understanding of the ‘why’ and ‘how’ behind the emergence of the condition.

 Here at the Southwest Scoliosis Institute, even though we don’t possess all the answers about where idiopathic scoliosis emanates from, we know how to effectively treat it.
 Even if we understand the etiology of idiopathic scoliosis, the answers would not affect the treatment plan.
 A spinal structural condition needs correction irrespective of its causes.

-At Southwest Scoliosis Institute, we combine different scoliosis-specific treatment disciplines to provide our patients fully customized treatment plans that tackle the condition on a structural level while focusing on enhancing the overall strength, health, and function of the spine.
+At Southwest Scoliosis Institute, we combine different scoliosis-specific treatment disciplines to provide our patients with fully customized treatment plans that tackle the condition on a structural level while focusing on enhancing the overall strength, health, and function of the spine.
 Here at Southwest Scoliosis Institute, we offer our patients a result-focused functional treatment approach to scoliosis that emphasizes correcting and reducing spine curvature and also improving the overall health and function of the spine.

 We’ve already established that idiopathic scoliosis appears as multifactorial, and requires an integrative approach that involves the use of many treatment disciplines.
 At Southwest Scoliosis Institute, our doctors can provide multiple scoliosis treatment disciplines to our patients.
-This allows us to ensure we treat our patients with methods that provide success with thousands of patients.
+This allows us to ensure we treat our patients with methods that provide success to thousands of patients.

 From cutting-edge care to customized home exercises to specialized bracing, we provide all you need to improve your scoliosis and help you live a healthier and more comfortable life.